Suor/CommentsAwareEnter/README.md

 Hitting `Enter` in line comments will insert a proper indented comment marker for you.

-## TODO
+## Bugs

-- scope is not detected on last line, so plugin does not work
+- don't work if cursor is at very end of a file (A bug in Sublime Text 2)